Apexal/wrathserver/README.md

 # Wrathserver

-A Flask server for facilitating the creation of characters for Wrathskeller.
+A REST API and websocket server for facilitating the creation of characters for Wrathskeller.

 ## Planned Features